Woombye, Queensland: Education

 Suncoast Christian College is a private primary and secondary (Prep-12) school for boys and girls at the corner of Schubert & Kiel Mountain Roads (26.6658°S 152.9777°E).
 In 2017, the school had an enrolment of 803 students with 67 teachers (57 full-time equivalent) and 70 non-teaching staff (42 full-time equivalent).
+At 6 August 2021, the school had 878 students.

 Nambour Christian College is a private primary and secondary (Prep-12) school for boys and girls at McKenzie Road (26.6439°S 152.9616°E).
 In 2017, the school had an enrolment of 1,131 students with 87 teachers (80 full-time equivalent) and 95 non-teaching staff (59 full-time equivalent).
+In December 2022, the school had 1,214 students.

-There are no government secondary schools in Woombye, but there are government secondary schools in neighbouring Nambour and Burnside.
+There are no government secondary schools in Woombye.
+The nearest government secondary schools are Nambour State College in neighbouring Nambour to the north and Burnside State High School in neighbouring Burnside to the north-west.

 Amenities

 Woombye is home to one of the longest established soccer clubs on the Sunshine Coast, the Woombye Snakes.

+St Margaret's Anglican Church is at 16 Blackall Street (26.660617°S 152.9652°E).

+Tourism

+Woombye is a convenient town for its relaxed atmosphere and picture-perfect town centre with quaint old shops and historic pub.
+The town is set within fringes of hilly forest and encompasses mountainous views of the Blackall Ranges.

 Visitor attractions

 Woombye is home to The Big Pineapple, a tourist attraction which is one of Australia's big things.
+One of its attractions is Wildlife HQ, a zoo with hundreds of animal species including a large collection of primates.
+It hosts a number of music festivals including Big Pineapple Music Festival.
+The complex is at 76 Nambour Connection Road (26.6722°S 152.9911°E).

+Thrill Hill Waterslide Park is 74 Schubert Road (26.6647°S 152.9715°E).